waywardphilosopher/lookingforwisdom/content/posts/yajnavalkya.md

 +++
 categories = ["Philosopher Files"] date = 2020-12-10T11:00:00Z
-description = ""
 draft = false
 image = "/images/ascetic.jpg"
 slug = "yajnavalkya"
-summary = "Yājñavalkya is one of the earliest named Indian philosophers.
+description = "Yājñavalkya is one of the earliest named Indian philosophers.
 According to traditional accounts, he was a fierce debater, and was preoccupied with the nature of the ātman, or the soul." tags = ["Philosopher Files"] title = "Yājñavalkya and the Immortal Self"